IkigaiLabsETH/ltl-agent/README.md

 ## 🚀 **Major Architectural Refactoring (v3.0) - PRODUCTION READY**

-**December 2024**: The plugin has undergone a complete transformation with comprehensive intelligence capabilities and enterprise-grade architecture. **Latest Additions**: Fully refactored services, providers, and actions with ElizaOS compliance and comprehensive test coverage.
+The plugin has undergone a complete transformation with comprehensive intelligence capabilities and enterprise-grade architecture. **Latest Additions**: Fully refactored services, providers, and actions with ElizaOS compliance and comprehensive test coverage.

 ### **🏗️ What We've Built:**
 - **11 Specialized Services**: Complete intelligence processing pipeline from data ingestion to delivery